Hepatitis C: A Threat from the Past

 Women with HCV may also pass the virus to their infant at birth.
 It?s possible to get hepatitis C by getting a tattoo or piercing with unsterilized tools, but the risk is uncertain.
 You can?t get hepatitis C through casual contact with someone who has HCV.
 You can't get HCV by hugging or kissing someone who is infected.

-If you think that you might be at risk, you should ask your doctor for a test just to be safe.
+If you think that you might be at risk, ask your doctor for a test just to be safe.

 Your doctor may decide to do more than one test to make sure of the results and to see how much your liver has been affected.